NOAA-GSL/ExascaleWorkflowSandbox/README.md

 docker exec -it frontend bash -l
 ```

-Once in the container, you can install chiltepin in editable mode, and run the tests
+Once in the container, you can install Chiltepin in editable mode, and run the tests

 ```
 cd chiltepin